Thin Film Transistors (TFTs)

 Graded SiNx Gate Dielectric TFT

-Mobilities of Multi-step Deposited a-Si:H TFTs
+Multi-step a-Si:H Deposited TFTs

 Process Induced Damages and TFT Reliability

-Y. Kuo, ECS TFTT IV Symp., 192, 1998.
+Y. Kuo, ECS TFTT IV Proc., 192, 1998.

 Poly-Si TFTs